Discovery Family: Programming

 Hasbro Studios (headquarters in Burbank, California pictured) supplied much of the channel's programming during its existence.

-The majority of Discovery Family's daytime programs are tied to media franchises owned by Hasbro itself, with newer series previously produced through its subsidiary Hasbro Studios (later known as Allspark) and later Entertainment One (which Hasbro acquired in 2019), alongside a selection of series licensed from Warner Bros. beginning in 2023.
-As the Hub Network, it also previously aired game shows tied to Hasbro's board games, such as Family Game Night.
+The majority of Discovery Family's daytime programs are tied to media franchises owned by Hasbro itself, with newer series previously produced through its Hasbro Studios (later known as Allspark) and Entertainment One (which Hasbro acquired in 2019) subsidiaries.
+As the Hub Network, it previously aired game shows adapted from Hasbro's board games, such as Family Game Night, Scrabble Showdown, Pictureka!, and The Game of Life.

-One of the network's most noteworthy series is My Little Pony: Friendship Is Magic, an animated series produced as part of the then-recent revival of Hasbro's My Little Pony franchise.
-The series not only became The Hub's highest-rated program within its target demographic of young girls, but attracted an unexpectedly significant cult following among male teens and adults.
-Following the conclusion of the series in October 2019, a spin-off series featuring its cast, My Little Pony: Pony Life, premiered in November 2020.
-A similar situation occurred with Littlest Pet Shop and Littlest Pet Shop: A World of Our Own.
+One of the network's most noteworthy series was My Little Pony: Friendship Is Magic, an animated series developed by Lauren Faust for the then-ongoing relaunch of Hasbro's My Little Pony franchise.
+The series not only became The Hub's highest-rated program within its target demographic of young girls, but attracted an unexpectedly significant cult following among male teenagers and adults.
+Following its conclusion in October 2019, a spin-off series, My Little Pony: Pony Life, ran from November 2020 to May 2021.
+A similar situation occurred with Littlest Pet Shop, which was succeeded by Littlest Pet Shop: A World of Our Own in 2018.

-The Hatchery, a company co-founded by Margaret Loesch (who served as the channel's president and CEO from 2009 to 2014) and Bruce Stein in 2003, and had a majority stake acquired by American Greetings in 2004, supplied certain series to the channel, including Dan Vs. and R. L. Stine's The Haunting Hour.
-American Greetings also supplied Strawberry Shortcake's Berry Bitty Adventures (part of the 2009 relaunch of Strawberry Shortcake, a property which was owned by American Greetings until 2015), The Twisted Whiskers Show, Maryoku Yummy, and Care Bears: Welcome to Care-a-Lot to the channel.
+The Hatchery, a company co-founded by former president Margaret Loesch in 2003 with a majority stake acquired by American Greetings, supplied the series Dan Vs. and R. L. Stine's The Haunting Hour to the Hub Network.
+American Greetings also supplied Strawberry Shortcake's Berry Bitty Adventures (part of the 2009 re-launch of Strawberry Shortcake, a property they owned until 2015), The Twisted Whiskers Show, Maryoku Yummy, and Care Bears: Welcome to Care-a-Lot.
 Hasbro was named the master toy licensee of Care Bears and Strawberry Shortcake in 2008.

-The channel had also acquired new series unrelated to properties of Hasbro, The Hatchery and American Greetings, including Animal Mechanicals, The Aquabats!
+During its time as the Hub Network, the channel acquired series unrelated to Hasbro, The Hatchery, and American Greetings; these included Animal Mechanicals, The Aquabats!
 Super Show!, Cosmic Quantum Ray, Majors & Minors, Sabrina: Secrets of a Teenage Witch, Secret Millionaires Club, and SheZow.

-During its years as the Hub Network, the channel also aired reruns of other acquired series, such as Fraggle Rock and Lois & Clark: The New Adventures of Superman, a collection of various Warner Bros.
-Animation series, such as Batman Beyond, Batman: The Animated Series, Superman: The Animated Series, Animaniacs, and Tiny Toon Adventures, a few former Fox Kids shows such as Goosebumps and Ninja Turtles: The Next Mutation, and various off-network sitcoms (at the end of the Hub Network's run, these included Blossom, Step by Step, and Sister, Sister); Blossom briefly returned to Discovery Family's schedule in 2016.
-A limited amount of original Discovery Kids programming, such as Adventure Camp and Flight 29 Down, remained on the lineup upon its launch as The Hub.
+It also aired reruns of older acquired series like Fraggle Rock and Lois & Clark: The New Adventures of Superman; a collection of Warner Bros.
+Animation series, such as Batman Beyond, Batman: The Animated Series, Superman: The Animated Series, Animaniacs, and Tiny Toon Adventures; a few former Fox Kids shows like Goosebumps and Ninja Turtles: The Next Mutation; and syndicated sitcoms and dramas that, by the end of the network's run, included Blossom (which returned briefly in 2016), Step by Step, and Sister, Sister.
+A limited amount of Discovery Kids programming, such as Adventure Camp and Flight 29 Down, remained on The Hub's lineup upon its launch.